 In addition to publishing WG findings, GHI communicates the principles of food safety science to influencers and decision makers—from the general public and the press, to politicians, policymakers and regulatory authorities—through our Ambassador Programme, digital platforms and presentations.
 Our aim is to improve understanding and better inform all stakeholders so that objective scientific concepts, not political expediency or media hype, become the basis of crafting meaningful, harmonized food safety legislation and regulation in all countries.

 Our governing body is the GHI Board, a group of highly respected food scientists, regulatory experts and industry professionals.
 The board is supported by a leadership team of volunteer directors, coordinators and advisors, who bring a wealth of expertise and skillsets to GHI’s operations.

 GHI’s Supervisory Board, consisting of representatives of scientific organizations and stakeholders, elects candidates to the board, ensures the impartiality of all GHI activities and guards the integrity of GHI’s consensus process.

 Our Non-Profit Status

-In 2012, both GHI and GHI-Financials were granted ANBI status in The Netherlands.
+In 2012, GHI was granted ANBI status in The Netherlands.
 The ANBI abbreviation stands for ‘Algemeen Nut Beoogende Instellingen,’ or Institutions Aimed at the Common Good.
 To receive this designation at least 90% of an organization’s efforts must be focused on the general good.
-With ANBI status, gifts from private donors to GHI-Financials can be deducted against income tax in The Netherlands.
-In future, GHI-Financials expects to add other countries, such as Austria and the United States, to the list of nations offering tax deductions for donations to the association.
+With ANBI status, gifts from private donors can be deducted against income tax in The Netherlands as well as all other EU Countries.
+The ANBI Fiscal number is: 823848607.